Recent survey reveals Worcester students’ attitudes towards sustainable development

 Take a look at the results of the sustainability skills survey here.

-Take a quick survey to tell us who you like to be surveyed! https://forms.gle/h8tQEU3dDKbih8nR6
+Take a quick survey to tell us how you like to be surveyed! https://forms.gle/h8tQEU3dDKbih8nR6

 Encouragingly, around 300 of the students indicated that how seriously a university takes both environmental and global development issues was either very or somewhat important in their choice of university.
 This demonstrates how important it is that the university clearly reports and highlights its engagement and achievements in these areas.
 Furthermore, most students either agreed or strongly agreed that the university was taking positive action to limit the negative impact it has on the environment

 Almost all felt that sustainable development was something that universities should promote, and the majority felt it was important that it was promoted within courses and teaching.
 63% felt that sustainable development was something that they wanted to know more about.
 Students noted that the university was already doing a good job in promoting sustainability, but offered many good suggestions for how this could be developed through a range of both course-based and extra-curricula events and talks.
 Students also suggested campus enhancements and promotion, and the development of incentives for students aimed at changing behaviours for sustainability.

 In terms of their studies, over 80% of respondents either agreed or strongly agreed that it was important for universities to develop students’ social and environmental skills as part of their courses.
 Students recognised that they had encountered many of the key skills associated with promoting sustainable development as part of their studies.
 They also overwhelmingly felt that it was important to learn these skills, attributes and knowledge during their time at university, particularly building it into their courses within modules and through assessments and other opportunities such as placements.